- 1 cup 60% cacao bittersweet chocolate baking chips

 - 1 cup (6 ounces) semisweet chocolate chips

 - 36 mint Andes candies, chopped

-- Preheat oven to 350°.
-In a microwave, melt bittersweet chocolate chips and butter; stir until smooth.
+- In a microwave, melt bittersweet chocolate chips and butter; stir until smooth.
 Cool slightly.
 In a large bowl, beat eggs and brown sugar.
 Stir in vanilla and chocolate mixture.
-Combine flour, baking powder and salt; gradually add to chocolate mixture.
+Combine the flour, baking powder and salt; gradually add to chocolate mixture.
 Stir in semisweet chocolate chips and candies.

 - Drop by teaspoonfuls 3 in. apart on greased baking sheets.
-Bake 8-10 minutes or until edges are set.
-Cool 2 minutes before removing from pans to wire racks.
+Bake at 350° for 8-10 minutes or until edges are set.
+Cool for 2 minutes before removing from pans to wire racks.
 Store in an airtight container.
 Yield: 3 dozen.

 "I did use this recipe & I did tweak it to suit my tastes, using part brown & part white sugar.
 The challenge was that the batter spread too much on the bakiing sheets & even though I greased the sheets, I had a very hard time to remove the cookies!
 I then put balance of batter into greased and floured 8x8x2" square pan & baked @ 350o F just 20 minutes.
 Hopefully the cookies will cut in the pan!
 I may have to experiment, using less time!
 I admit that I HAD dropped the cookie batter onto greased pans on my range top & THAT COULD have been the cause of the cookies spreading too much!
 I'll work on this recipe!
 At least in a square pan, the batter looked better!
 They even resembled a chocolate-mint brownie!
 Dawn E.Lowenstein"